 For the purpose of this article, we will define a walk-in shower as one that has an extremely low threshold so that a person can simply “walk in” to the shower, without the need to step up and over a tub wall or other high curb.

 Because we are addressing the senior market that is looking for safety, the low threshold definition is what is most important.
 However, removing the door can also make a shower safer when you have nothing impeding your entry and exit.
 Consider incorporating both low/no threshold and a doorless enclosure when choosing your design and details.

 Walk-In Shower Remodeling Options

-Walk-in showers for seniors are available in a variety of designs.
+Walk-in showers are available in a variety of designs.
 As you consider how best to remodel your bathroom, keep in mind that the space you have available in your bathroom may dictate the shower option you choose.
 If your space is limited, a prefabricated shower may be your only option.
 If you currently have a separate tub and shower, consider removing your tub to make way for a larger shower.

 Pre-made or prefabricated shower kits are available in a wide array of designs from numerous manufacturers.
 These kits typically have a low curb, so they aren’t completely flat when you walk in, but are usually much lower than tubs.
 Some kits will have built-in seats or benches and safety bars.

 The kits won’t have the elegance of a shower made with custom tile work, but the cost can be significantly lower, and installation is quick.
 Standardized sizes mean replacing an existing shower would not require any additional space.